 Also, is there inherent risk to running or racing long distances during a pandemic?
 While it’s true that hard training and racing causes short-term immune-system suppression, that depression is short lived and your immune system bounces back quickly.
 What that means, says Lee, is that there is a short window (post-exhaustive training/racing) where you are theoretically more susceptible to infection, but your immune system is robust and dynamic, and will quickly right the ship.

-Yes, runners, you may keep running so long as you keep your social distance!
+Yes, runners, you may keep running so long as you keep your social distance by running alone or with only one member of your household!
 (There are a few places in the world where running in public is currently not permitted due to quarantine rules.
 Please follow your local regulations.)
 However, the canceling and postponement of races are in the best interest of our broader community.
 Social distancing and limiting large numbers of people gathering, be it in shuttles to the race start or at the finish-line after party, have still been shown to be one of the most effective ways of slowing the spread of viruses like COVID-19.
 Plus there is the now-well-known risk of COVID-19 infection via travel (which we will talk about shortly), which racing often requires.

 What Else Can We Do to Flatten the COVID-19 Infection Curve?